 Or in other words, don’t ruin your child’s life only because yours has been damaged.

 Your fears: What are you afraid of?
 Fear, like love, success, growth, is something personal.
 In order to conquer your anxieties, you must first realize what they are.
 List them on a piece of paper and also think about situations in which they occur.

 The main cause of your fears: Fear occurs whenever we find ourselves in situations which we are unable to, or still not capable of handling.
 Think about speaking in front of others or about your first job interview.
 If you don’t have experience in any of the above, you will surely feel hesitant and nervous about doing them.
 Naturally, when we expose ourselves to more unfamiliar situations, we will lower our fear bar and increase our confidence.

 Get comfortable with being different: To become independent, totally autonomous and to handle most the problems life throws at us, we must differ from others.
 However, the more we stand out, the more lonely our surrounding world becomes.
 This naturally creates feelings of uncertainty, misunderstanding, rejection, wrong judgment, and other nasty follow up feelings.
 But the opposite is even worse.
 The more we try to blend in, the more we’ll sink into the ordinary, mediocre lifestyle we all try to escape from.

 Commentary And My Personal Takeaway

 Although the book was written more than 50 years ago, the information inside is astonishingly true even today.
-It’s surely a must read for everyone.
-At least for everyone who wants to gain some knowledge about their own personality and of those around them.
+It’s surely a must-read for everyone.
+At least for everyone who wants to gain some knowledge about their own personalities and of those around them.